iCliniq Logo

 Welcome back to icliniq.com.

-Since she requires standard therapy for heart failure she should be evaluated accordingly.
+Since she requires standard therapy for heart failure, she should be evaluated accordingly.
 I normally call my patients every fortnight till optimization of therapy.
-If the ejection fraction is less than 30 % to 35 % despite optimal medical therapy as per guidelines even after six to nine months, the patient may be considered for ICD implantation.
-Heart transplant is indicated if patient refractory heart failure (stage D) despite optimal therapy or has circulatory shock requiring mechanical support.
+If the ejection fraction is less than 30 % to 35 % despite optimal medical therapy as per guidelines, even after six to nine months, the patient may be considered for ICD implantation.
+A heart transplant is indicated if the patient has refractory heart failure (stage D) despite optimal therapy or has circulatory shock requiring mechanical support.
 However, it does not seem to be a consideration in your case right now.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!